Bench Press Decline

 FAQ'S & FACTS ABOUT Bench Press Decline

-What Is A Barbell Decline Bench Press?
+What Is A Dumbbell Decline Bench Press?

 The concentric portion of the lift is horizontal shoulder adduction and elbow extension, which involves the lifting of the weight.
 The eccentric portion is horizontal shoulder abduction and elbow flexion, which involves the descent of the weight.

-The purpose of the decline bench press is to strengthen the pectoralis major while promoting hypertrophy (increases in size) of this muscle.
+The purpose of the decline dumbbell bench press is to strengthen the pectoralis major while promoting hypertrophy (increases in size) of this muscle.

-Why Do A Barbell Decline Bench Press?
+Why Do A Dumbbell Decline Bench Press?

-Decline bench presses increase the size and strength of the upper (clavicular) and lower (sternocostal) heads of the pectoralis major.
+Decline dumbbell bench presses increase the size and strength of the upper (clavicular) and lower (sternocostal) heads of the pectoralis major.
 The decline position allows the lifter to vary their bench press angle.
 Targeting muscle fibers of the pectoralis major from different angles optimizes muscle fiber activation in a well-strategized training program.
-Therefore, the decline bench press is a staple exercise to develop the chest.
+Therefore, the decline dumbbell bench press is a staple exercise to develop the chest.
 The triceps and anterior deltoid are also activated in this movement.

-The decline bench press serves not only as an exercise to improve aesthetics of the pectoral muscle, but also as a valuable training tool for sports that entail pushing and throwing.
+The decline dumbbell bench press serves not only as an exercise to improve aesthetics of the pectoral muscle, but also as a valuable training tool for sports that entail pushing and throwing.

-Anatomy Of A Barbell Decline Bench Press
+Anatomy Of A Dumbbell Decline Bench Press

 The pectoralis major is a large, fan-shaped muscle that spans across the chest, forming the front portion of the axillary fold (arm pit).
 It is divided into two parts: clavicular and sternal.
 Its origin is located at the sternal end of the clavicle, the sternum, rib cartilage (ribs 1-6 [or 7]), and the aponeurosis of the external oblique.
 The fibers of the pectoralis major converge at the point of insertion located at the greater tubercle of the humerus.
 The pectoralis major aids in pushing movements as the shoulder adducts the arm against resistance.
-The shoulder adducts as the barbell is pressed upward.
+The shoulder adducts as the dumbbells are pressed upward.

-The declined positioning of this exercise induces greater activation of the lower fibers of the sternocostal head of the pectoralis major.1 Therefore, decline bench presses are an effective exercise for developing the lower region of the chest.
+The decline positioning of this exercise induces greater activation of the lower fibers of the sternocostal head of the pectoralis major.1 Therefore, decline bench presses are an effective exercise for developing the lower region of the chest.

 The triceps brachii is located on the back of the upper arm, originating at the shoulder and inserting in the elbow joint.
 It consists of three heads, the long, medial and lateral head.
 The medial head lies beneath the long and lateral head.
 The long head origin is located at the infraglenoid tubercle of the scapula (shoulder blade).
 The original of the lateral head is located at the posterior shaft of the humerus.
 The medial head origin is located at the radial groove of the posterior humeral shaft.